TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.disagreementwithacharge/unexpectedcharges-disagreementwithacharge-question-about-overall-bill.md

 ## **Recommended Steps**

-To understand and review the bill for your pay-as-you-go or Visual Studio Azure subscription, including pay-as-you-go and Visual Studio see [Tutorial: Review your individual Azure subscription bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-individual-bill).
+To understand and review the bill for your pay-as-you-go or Visual Studio Azure subscription--including pay-as-you-go and Visual Studio--see [Tutorial: Review your individual Azure subscription bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-individual-bill).
 This tutorial applies only to Azure customers with an individual subscription.
 Common individual subscriptions are those with pay-as-you-go rates purchased directly from the Azure website.

 If you need help understanding unexpected charges, see [Analyze unexpected charges](https://docs.microsoft.com/azure/cost-management-billing/understand/analyze-unexpected-charges).